 The Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) is administered through the United Nations Environment Programme (UNEP).
 A Secretariat, located in Geneva, Switzerland, oversees the implementation of the treaty and assists with communications between countries.

 Each country that implements CITES, referred to as a “Party”, must designate a Management Authority and Scientific Authority to carry out the treaty.
-The Management Authority ensures that CITES-listed species are traded legally issues permits.
+The Management Authority ensures that CITES-listed species are traded legally through the issuance of permits.
 The Scientific Authority determines whether trade in a particular animal or plant species could be detrimental to its survival in the wild.

 Protecting Species from Unsustainable Trade